lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_DailyExpression.md

 thruster 推进器

 ## idiom saying 谚语/成语
+You’ve hit the nail on the head!
+Your intuition is absolutely correct.

 rabbit hole
 	ain't got energy left to go into another AI rabbit hole haha under the hood